sergei-vasilenko/async-state/README.md

 ## Methods
 * `.wait<Int>`: signals the start of data refresh.
 The argument passes the maximum time to complete the update in milliseconds, after which the process is considered to have failed
-* `.set<Fn>`: allows you to update the data in the object.
+* `.update<Fn>`: allows you to update the data in the object.
 The passed callback receives existing data and should return updated data
-* `.result<Any>`: Reports the successful completion of the update.
+* `.result<Any>`: signals the successful completion of the update.
 The argument sets the data to be retrieved from the object
-* `.fail<Any>`: Reports that the update failed.
+* `.fail<Any>`: signals that the update failed.
 The argument sets the data to be retrieved from the object
-* `.then<Fn><Fn>`: Get data from an object.
+* `.then<Fn><Fn>`: get data from an object.
 The first transmitted callback is triggered when the update is successful, the second is triggered when the update is unsuccessful.

 ## Usage
 1. Initialize the class with default data and the maximum possible duration of the operation